-First Principal/Student conference, detention, Offense: in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+Offense: in-school suspension, 1-180 days

-Subsequent In-school suspension, 1-180 days Offense: out-of-school suspension, or expulsion.
+out-of-school suspension, or expulsion.

 Tobacco

 1. Possession of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
 Nicotine patches or other medications used in a tobacco cessation program may only be possessed in accordance with district policy JHCD.